jaanga/cookbook/boilerplate/readme.md

 <https://github.com/jaanga/gestification/tree/gh-pages/cookbook/boilerplate>

 ## Concept

+### Mission
 Provide sample boilerplate files for a variety of Three.js script types

-### Mission

 ###Vision

 ## Features

+Some of the goals:

+* Trying to make the most amazing effects with the fewest, simplest lines of code
+* Building code that is fun and easy to read
+* Organizing the code and naming variables in such a familiar way so that comments are not needed

+Style

+* Spacing style is greedy vertically but generous horizontally - because monitors have lots width but never enough height

 ## Road Map

+There are many more boilerplate files available.
+It's just a question of time before they get here

 ## Issues /Bugs